CAS Monograph No. 5: Generalized Linear Models for Insurance Rating

 CAS monographs are authoritative, peer-reviewed, in-depth works focusing on important topics within property and casualty actuarial practice.
 The CAS Monograph Series initiative fulfills the goal of creating an important addition to the existing body of CAS literature, with each monograph enabling the comprehensive treatment of a single subject.
 The Monograph Editorial Board (MEB) manages the monograph publication process in close coordination with the CAS editorial staff.
 Submission guidelines can be found on the CAS web site or by contacting Donna Royston at email@example.com.

 This monograph is currently available to all CAS members as a free download.
-Print copies will soon be available in the CAS online store.
+Print copies are available in the CAS online store.